 In addition, problems with TM Joint are common with bruxism, such as pain and atrophy.
 Hearing a click while you’re chewing or yawning is a sign of bruxism and strained jaw muscles.

 Wearing out and Sensitivity

-Bruxism and continuous clenching of teeth will wear out them and weaken the enamels.
+Bruxism and continuous clenching of teeth will wear out and weaken the enamel.
 In addition, the worn spots will expose the underlying structures to cold or hot drinks and lead to toothache.
 The erosion and wearing out may lead to cavities and tooth decay as well.